 A company’s greatest weapon is not in the structure and the production capacities but the affluent and effective leadership and management.
 There is always a dire need for a core team that has experienced and street-smart employees and a leader who has his/her presence along with the flair of leading the team itself.
-Although the concept of leadership sounds easy, involving the handling and overseeing the tasks of the team/teams under them but there is much more to it than meets the eye.
+Although the concept of leadership and leadership skills sounds easy, involving the handling and overseeing the tasks of the team/teams under them but there is much more to it than meets the eye.

 People often feel getting a higher education gets them a managerial position but that is partly true as higher education makes one eligible for the designation but that does not make them suitable or the perfect candidate for the responsibility.